Week 18 of Pregnancy

 Baby this week

-- •Vernix caseosa (protective white coating) is beginning to form on skin
+• Vernix caseosa (protective waxy coating) is beginning to form on skin

 You this week